Natural Beauty and Old World Charm in Croatia and Slovenia

 Day 9 – Another Mountain Top Experience!

 Today’s excursion will take you into a part of the Triglav National Park for a day at a small farm alpine village that few tourists get to see.
 Sit down for a drink with a hospitable local Tolmin Cheese producer and learn about how this cheese is crafted and why people reserve their wheels long before they are ready for purchase.
 Enjoy a comfortable and leisurely five-course lunch of local homemade dishes that include Tolmin as a central feature.
-On the way back to Kobarid, stop at the spectacular Tolmin gorge overlook.
-The rest of the afternoon and evening are for you to relax.
+After lunch, stop at the spectacular Tolmin gorge overlook then transfer to Bohinj.

 Meals B, L